Gaelic Language and Culture Teaching Assistant

 Linguistics and the Gaelic Language (Pragmatics, Second Language Acquisition, Bilingualism)

 Current research interestsI am interested in the sociolinguistics of Celtic in Britain, Ireland and among diasporas.
 My British Academy fellowship (2016-19) assessed the role of 'new' speakers in Gaelic revitalisation initiatives in two divergent contexts.
 Gaelic is a minority language, spoken by just over 1% of the total population of Scotland, with another small community of speakers in Canada.
 New speakers in these contexts have acquired Gaelic as an additional language outside of the home and make frequent use of it in their daily lives.
 Whilst attitudes to Gaelic have been examined in quantitative surveys, the relationship between bilingual individuals’ attitudinal perceptions of their languages and their actual linguistic practices remains an understudied area of sociolinguistic analysis.
 Through a combination of mixed methods, my project built on work I have previously conducted to investigate the nature of that relationship among new speakers in both Scotland and Nova Scotia.

 Past research interestsSociolinguistics, Bilingual education, Bilingualism, Celtic language maintenance, Language policy and planning

 Affiliated research centres

-Examing language use, identities and ideologies among new Gaelic speakers in Scotland and Nova Scotia through bibliographic, semi-structured interviews, participant observation and statistical analysis.
+Examining language use, identities and ideologies among new Gaelic speakers in Scotland, New England and Nova Scotia through bibliographic, semi-structured interviews, participant observation and statistical analysis.

 Current project grants